Today we will talk about the old age question; Why does my scalp itch after I color my hair?

-- Also, be creative with heat styling as well.
+- Also, be creative with heat styling.
 Try to reduce how often you use them.
 I don’t need to emphasize that they can damage hair.

-- Make sure to cut off the damaged end, so they won’t exceed their current level.
-For more aftercare tips check here
+- Make sure to cut off the damaged end so that they won’t exceed their current level.
+For more aftercare tips, check here.

 Please note that this is just a general aftercare tip.
-There are some colors that its care routine can make you go mad with my tips.
-If you are not familiar with the routine of the new color send me an email or you can ask your colorist for a recommendation.
+There are some colors that its care routine can make you go mad with my advice.

 - p-Phenylenediamine (PPD): PPD is one of the major and most common ingredients that constitute permanent hair dye.
-This is the ingredient responsible for most allergic reaction.
+This ingredient is responsible for most allergic reaction.
 But it can’t be replaced because it has lots of work to do.
-So manufacturers are regulated for the quantity to use.
-So it is relatively safe.
+So manufacturers are regulated for the percentage to use in hair dye, so it becomes safe.

-- Paraben: This ingredient can come with different names like methylparaben, Alkyl para hydroxy benzoates and many more so identifying them can be tricky.
+- Paraben: This ingredient can come with different names like methylparaben, Alkyl para hydroxy benzoates, and many more, identifying them can be tricky.
 So make sure you double-check for paraben-free labeled hair dye and products.

-- Formaldehyde: This as well is associated with negative effects of allergic and skin reactions.
+- Formaldehyde: This ingredient as well contributes to the adverse effects of allergic and skin reactions.

-- Sulfates: Also called sodium lauryl sulfate.
-This ingredient is only good for the removal of build-ups, but it can dry and irritate the skin.
+- Sulfates: Also called sodium lauryl sulfate is suitable for the removal of build-ups, but it can dry and irritate the skin.
 I try to avoid any hair dye and products with (SLS).
-Although some brands don’t show the full ingredients list.
-So Always opt-in for sulfate-free hair dye and hair products.

 How to Stop Itchy Scalp after Hair Coloring